fleetdm/fleet/handbook/product/README.md

 **Figma component library**

-Use 🧩 [Design System (current)](https://www.figma.com/file/8oXlYXpgCV1Sn4ek7OworP/%F0%9F%A7%A9-Design-System-(current)?type=design&mode=design&t=BytcobQwypszkxf5-1) Figma library as a source of truth for components.
+Use the 🧩 ["Design System (current)"](https://www.figma.com/file/8oXlYXpgCV1Sn4ek7OworP/%F0%9F%A7%A9-Design-System-(current)?type=design&mode=design&t=BytcobQwypszkxf5-1) Figma library as a source of truth for components.
 Components in the product ([Storybook](https://fleetdm.com/storybook/)) should match the style of components defined in the Figma library.
 If the frontend component is inconsistent with one in the Figma library, treat that as a [bug](https://fleetdm.com/handbook/engineering#finding-bugs).

 **Table empty states**